 Examining Your Beliefs to Manage Stress

-To help clarify your world view, ask yourself the following questions:
+To help clarify your world view, answer these questions:

 - How do you see people?
 Are they good?
 Selfish?
 Insecure?
 Fair?